 The participants also provided arguments about the quality of the software product and the experiencing context (e.g., device characteristics) that respectively addressed 97 and 42% of all feedback for justifying the QoE of a software product in the post-questionnaire.
 Among this feedback, no participant used any characteristics of a feedback request to justify poor QoE ratings for a software product.
-We could argue that the two separate questionnaires at the end of usage-one for the QoE of the feedback requests and one for the QoE of the software product.
+We could argue that the two separate questionnaires at the end of usage-one for the QoE of the feedback requests and one for the QoE of the software product-allowed the participants to distinguish the feedback tool from the software product.
 Therefore, the participants provided justifications for the QoE ratings of the software product regardless of the ratings they had given for the feedback requests.